sjbennett123/polarlarp/content/events/past_events.md

 **Food**:  Please let us know about any considerations we need to take into account. {{%expand "Feast Menu To Be Determined" %}}

+Good adventuring citizens of Elysia, you are cordially invited by your good King to a feast.

+January 14th 623  from the hours of 9:30am - 7pm

+The new year festivities will ring in a new era and a new Duke!
+Location will be at the estates of Grand Vizier Thermo, just outside of Glavorn, the capital city of Elysia.
+You are hereby ordered to bring mirth and happiness to this feast.

+Please join us in games of marshal combat, battles of the mind, best dressed and best table decoration, among others.
+The ducal knights are being asked to hold some of these tournaments and we ask anyone that wants to stand up and host a game or tournament in the honor of the new Duke volunteer themselves here below.

+Games and tournaments will be held before feast food is served and coronation announcement will be revealed just prior to food service.
+Audience with the Duke will occur after dishes have cleared from the meal.

+Please arrive promptly in your finest celebration attire and prepare yourself to have a fresh start to a prosperous new year of rebirth and rebuilding!

+Yours in Honor Sir Auric Farrier of the Kings Orchestra

   {{% /expand%}}

 **Event Survey**: [Take the event survey after the event!](https://docs.google.com/forms/d/e/1FAIpQLScjlhsW1KOVLdt_YBy-xkgHZqKsu8C3qoEndHWdnTWtuDqqhg/viewform)